vandeplaslab/Moran_Imaging/README.md

 ### Installation

 You can install Moran Imaging, with its mandatory dependencies, from PyPI.
 Our package supports Python version 3.9 and above.
 It has been tested on Windows and Linux.
 The necessary dependencies are listed in pyproject.toml.
+Please note that automatic parallelization with the `numba` @jit decorator is only available on 64-bit platforms.

 ```bash
 pip install Moran_Imaging[demo]